 The full-fledged Metaverse will not be a collection of isolated micro-economies.
 It needs to be an ecosystem that contains fully connected, distributed, and interoperable economies systems that can together scale to accommodate the explosive growth of potentially tens of billions of entities.

-2021 turns out to be a game-changing year for Metaverse because this is the first time we have seen promising efforts towards a solution to the above problems.
+2021 turns out to be a game-changing year for Metaverse because this is the first time we have seen promising efforts toward a solution to the above problems.
 Specifically, "blockchain and crypto" technologies have the potential to unlock the interoperability of all the separated islands and provide a solid infrastructure for the social-economic system that the Metaverse will create.

 Blockchain technologies provide the infrastructure for crypto applications